nus-cs2103-AY2122S2/ip/README.md

 # Duke

 Duke is a interactive chatbot with UI.
+> "Your mind is for having ideas, not holding them" - David Allen

 Duke is a task tracker that can track three categories of tasks:
 - Todo